CorvusCloudburst/astrolabe/README.md

 If you add, remove, or modify a command, you will need to deploy your new commands so that the Discord API knows how to handle them.

-First, add the commands in the marked areas of the `index.js`, `deploy-test.js`, and `deploy-prod.js` files.
+First, add the commands in the marked areas of the `index.js`, `deployCommands.js` files.

 To deploy your commands for use on your personal server to test them out, use:
 ```
 npm run deploy:test
 ```

-Once you have thoroughly tested out your commands and are confident they are ready for usage, you can deploy them globally by running: (TODO: NOT CURRENTLY WRITTEN)
+Once you have thoroughly tested out your commands and are confident they are ready for usage, you can deploy them globally by running:
 ```
 npm run deploy:global
 ```